 The course significantly broadened my understanding of the differences between animal rights and animal welfare, and the polarity and contradictions inherent in ongoing debates.
 There was also an opportunity to apply knowledge gained through this course and others in a way that could improve equine welfare through direct action.
 For example, if there was an onus on all facility operators, rescue and otherwise, to develop science-based protocols around equine care and management, the benefits to the animals would be immense.

-Perhaps my biggest take away from this course was an article the instructor shared early on, Moving beyond the ‘Five Freedoms’ by Updating the ‘Five Provisions’ and Introducing Aligned ‘Animal Welfare Aims’ (Mellor, 2016).
-In it, the author argues that some degree of discomfort – hunger, thirst, fear, pain, etc. – is necessary to trigger the physiological responses that result in an animal eating, drinking, fleeing a potentially dangerous situation, or resting to alleviate pain – that these responses are necessary for the proper biological functioning, health, and survival of an animal.
+Perhaps my biggest takeaway from this course was an article the instructor shared early on, Moving beyond the ‘Five Freedoms’ by Updating the ‘Five Provisions’ and Introducing Aligned ‘Animal Welfare Aims’ by Anthony Mellor.
+Mellor argues that some degree of discomfort – hunger, thirst, fear, pain, etc. – is necessary to trigger the physiological responses that result in an animal eating, drinking, fleeing a potentially dangerous situation, or resting to alleviate pain – that these responses are necessary for the proper biological functioning, health, and survival of an animal.
 We know this to be true for ourselves.

-Rather than focus on eliminating the things the Five Freedoms purports we strive to eliminate (thirst, hunger & malnutrition; physical & thermal discomfort; pain, injury & disease; restrictions on behaviour; fear & distress), which can never truly be eliminated, Mellor proposes an alternative approach, a series of provisions and corresponding welfare aims which together provide for and fulfill the needs and desires of the animals in our care.
+Rather than focus on eliminating the things the Five Freedoms purports we strive to eliminate — thirst, hunger & malnutrition; physical & thermal discomfort; pain, injury & disease; restrictions on behaviour; fear & distress — which can never truly be eliminated, Mellor proposes an alternative approach.
+This alternative is a series of provisions and corresponding welfare aims which together provide for and fulfil the needs and desires of the animals in our care — provisions of good feeding, good housing, good health, and fostering appropriate behaviour and positive mental experiences.

 It is not enough to strive to ensure that a horse is free from negative experiences.
 Rather, it is essential to understand and incorporate the Five Provisions of Animal Welfare into all levels of care and management to support positive experiences around feeding, housing, and health, thereby fostering appropriate behaviour and positive mental experiences.
 It is also important to understand equine perception, learning abilities, herd dynamics, and common welfare issues.